View from Glastenbury Mountain tower

 Steel bridge

-We were delivered back to the trailhead shortly after 8 a.m.
-Now we were a hiking crew of three, as Stick was joined by his daughter Becky.
+When we were delivered back to the trailhead shortly after 8 a.m., we were a hiking crew of three.
+Stick's daughter Becky was now hiking with us.

 Entering Glastenbury Wilderness Area

-After walking for a little more than an hour we entered Glastenbury Wilderness Area.
+After walking for a little more than an hour, we entered Glastenbury Wilderness.
 It was designated as a wilderness area in 2006 and is just under 22,500 acres in size.

 Smooth trail

-Stick and I looked ahead at the profile of this section of trail before we started, in part because we wondered how difficult it might be for Becky.
-She didn’t have the experience of hiking more than 1,600 miles, as we had.
+A few days ago, Stick and I looked ahead at the profile for this section of trail.
+We wondered how difficult it might be for Becky.
+She didn’t have the experience we had of hiking more than 1,600 miles.

-We saw what looked like a long and sometimes difficult climb, but it didn’t turn out to be as difficult as expected.
-It was sometimes rocky and covered in roots, but for a climb of more than 2,400 feet it wasn't bad.
-It helped that the climb was stretched out over more than 10 miles.
+What we saw looked like a long and sometimes difficult climb.
+Thankfully, it didn’t turn out to be as difficult as expected.
+It was sometimes rocky and covered in roots, but for a climb of more than 2,400 feet, it wasn't bad.
+It was helpful that the climb was stretched out over more than 10 miles of trail.

 This is why I tend to ignore trail profile views of maps.
 They can deceive you into thinking a trail is easier or more difficult than it really is.
-Of course, physical conditioning has something to do with how easy or difficult it is to walk that profile.
+Of course, physical conditioning has something to do with the difficulty or ease of walking a particular section.

 Mossy trail near top of Glastenbury Mountain

-The last part of the climb to the top of Glastenbury Mountain remained pleasant.
+The last part of the climb to the top of Glastenbury Mountain was also pleasant.
 The trail near the summit was well groomed and lined with thick moss.

 Glastenbury Mountain fire tower

 A fire tower stood at the top.
-Though towers like this have been made obsolete by improved communication and modern methods of tracking fires, it was nice to see this one was still standing.
+Towers like this were made obsolete years ago by improved communication and modern methods for tracking fires, and it was nice to see this one was still standing.

 View from Glastenbury Mountain fire tower

-Hikers are allowed to climb to the top of this tower, and though it was a cloudy and somewhat rainy day, there was still good visibility from the top.
+We climbed the tower, and though it was a cloudy and somewhat rainy day, we found good visibility from the top.

 Several people have vanished in and around this mountain; so many in fact, the area has become known as the Bennington Triangle.